Initiation ritual (mafia): Descriptions

 The ceremony is a dinner or a meeting.
 Several people may be inducted at once.
 When inducted, "... they are 'made' or 'baptized' or 'get their badges.'"
 Other terms used are wiseguys, a friend of ours, good fellow, one of us, and straightened out.

 Valachi gave the most well-known description of the ceremony:

 I sit down at the table.
 There is wine.
 Someone put a gun and a knife in front of me.
 The gun was a .38 and the knife was what we call a dagger.
 Maranzano [the boss] motions us up and we say some words in Italian.
 Then Joe Bonanno pricks my finger with a pin and squeezes until the blood comes out.
 What then happens, Mr. Maranzano says, 'This blood means that we are now one Family.
 You live by the gun and the knife and you die by the gun and the knife.'

 Valachi was inducted with three others.
 There were about 40 members present, so the new initiates could "meet the family."

 During the Patriarca crime family's induction of 1989 that was taped by the FBI, several other details were discovered.
 Before the inductee Tortora took the oath, he was told that he would be baptized.
 "You were baptized when you were a baby, your parents did it.
 But now, this time, we gonna baptize you."
 The baptism seems to represent the new stage of life that is beginning.
 This is one example of the family mentality of the Mafia.
 It is implied that the Mafia is taking the place of the member's family, of his parents.
 Further evidence of this mentality can be seen when Tortora is asked if he would kill his brother for the Mafia.
 This mentality most likely comes about because members are giving their entire lives to the organization.
-The oaths themselves talk about the family bond, and we can conjecture that the rules of secrecy represent the family loyalty as well as a sense of self-preservation.
+The oaths themselves talk about the family bond, suggesting that the rules of secrecy represent the family loyalty as well as a sense of self-preservation.
 Despite rivalries, all mafia families are considered related.
 Even between groups in Sicily and New York City, there is a sense of brotherhood.